See the previous chapter…

 Magnetic courses are used for three reasons:

-1. To convert a true course into a compass course like we saw in the last paragraph.
+- To convert a true course into a compass course like we saw in the last paragraph.

-In chapter 4chapter 4 we will be plotting courses in the chart.
+we will be plotting courses on the chart.

-To summarise, we have three types of “North” (true, magnetic and compass North), correspondingly we have three types of courses: tc, mc and cc.
+To summarise, we have three types of “north” (true, magnetic and compass north), correspondingly we have three types of courses: tc, mc and cc.
 All these are related by deviation and variation.

 Glossary